Perzval506/WebSys2/readme.txt

 TECHNOLOGIES USED:
 - PHP (for server-side logic)
 - MySQL (for the database)
-- HTML & Bootstrap (for the frontend UI)
+- HTML & CSS (for the frontend UI)
 - XAMPP (as the local development environment)

 HOW TO INSTALL & RUN: